Hey hey hey!

 Oh my goodness.. just such a gorgeous place !
 I was in love with this place !
 We visited Britain’s award-winning Luskentyre beach on the Isle of Harris and it was just gorgeous !
 This is the one thing that I love most about the Hebridean Islands; their clean and crisp blue sea beaches.
 It literally feels tropical when the sun is glimmering off the sea, the only exception being the wind is rather chilli.
 It is especially cold when the hail stones fall, despite the fact it’s fully sunny (welcome to Scotland, have fun taking a selfie in this weather element, love mother nature xox).

-Sea life is my favourite scenery… I could stay by the sea for hours in a day, so I was very much in my element this day. 🙂 ❤
+Sea life is my favorite scenery… I could stay by the sea for hours in a day, so I was very much in my element this day. 🙂 ❤

 “You can’t cross the sea merely by standing and staring at the water”..